 You can build play into everyday activities and create an opportunity to use the target language, making a game out of getting dressed, playing with different utensils when prepping food, or bath time.
 If you're looking for practical ideas on how to get started, make sure you get your hands on my free guide: How To Teach Your Kids a Second Language: Even If You're Not Fluent

 In our weekly language lessons, I follow a step by step guide that includes a 30 minute play-based lesson plans in our Cultured Home programs designed specifically to develop language skills.

 And P.S - we’ve received awesome feedback from parents about our lesson plans, so check them out!

 This is a great activity to nurture the development of action words - and burn off extra energy!

 Basically, you call out the action RUN!
 JUMP!
 CLAP!
-SPIN! in the target language and then do the action together.
+SPIN! in your target language and then do the action together.
 A good game to play outside.